 We are required by law to obtain a tax identification form from each vendor in order to disburse a payment.
 Failure to provide this information could result in a federal tax withholding as dictated by IRS code, and also all applicable state withholding and penalties.
 Below is a .pdf of Form W-9, Request for Taxpayer Identification Number and Certification, provided by the Internal Revenue Service.
 In accordance with IRS regulations, this form must be completed and submitted with the initial request for payment in order for the payment to be disbursed.
 If you have questions regarding this form, you may contact the Business Office, or the Internal Revenue Service.

 Form 990 is used by tax-exempt organizations to provide the IRS with the information required by section 6033 of IRS code.
 In keeping with these IRS requirements, we provide the Form 990 for Franklin & Marshall College for public inspection.
 Requests for copies should be directed to the staff of the Business Office at P. O. Box 3003, Lancaster, PA 17604-3003, or by calling (717)291-3927.

 The recording of expenses is an integral part of maintaining departmental budget and expense information.
-Using the Guide to Expense Account Numbers provided in the download (filename glexpacctguide) below will enable the user to correctly code expenses to the proper object code for the department budget.
-Questions should be directed to the Assistant Controller at (717)291-4215, or to the Financial Accountant at (717)358-4563.
+Using the Account Code Guide provided in the download below will enable the user to correctly code expenses to the proper object code for the department budget.
+Questions should be directed to the Assistant Controller - Operations at (717)358-4563.

 Per Act 32 of 2008, Employers are required to have the Certificate of Residence completed by each current employee, each new employee, and by each employee whenever their residence address changes.